MAYUR-999/Compiling-Unreal-Engine-Plugin/readme.md

 To use a pre-compiled plugin in a **Blueprint-only project**:

-1. Copy the entire plugin folder to `YourProject/Plugins/`
+1. Copy the entire plugin folder from new cpp project to old blueprint project `YourProject/Plugins/`
 2. Ensure it contains both `.uplugin` file and `Binaries/` folder
 3. Open your project - UE will load the compiled plugin automatically
 4. No compilation required